krevoit/bird2-config/README.md

 - This configuration has not been checked, and even though it was working in my case, it may not be right for you.

 ## Future refinements
-- Have peers in better templates and separate them from the main bird.conf file
+- Have peers in better templates and separate them from the main bird.conf file (ETA 1w)
-- Better downstream templates
+- Better downstream templates (ETA 1m)
+  - Export based on BGP Communities
 - Automation of adding to the generate_irr_filters.sh file
 - Once I get a better understanding of prepending, I will make some changes to the import and export filters
 - Have alternate configs for only accepting RPKI valid